Skip to Main Content

 Avoiding Plagiarism

-3. In the text of your paper, carefully cite each author and source.
+• carefully citing each author and source in the text of your paper.
 Each reference in the text of your research paper should link to a full citation in the Works Cited list at the end of the research paper.

-If you're planning to use ChatGPT or similar on an assignment, check with your instructor first about their expectations!
+If you plan to use ChatGPT or similar on an assignment, check with your instructor first about their expectations!
 This technology has only recently become widely available, and there's still a lot of discussion around when, how, and to what extent it should be used by students during their research and writing processes.
 Some instructors are fine with students using it, others are only comfortable with students using it for specific purposes, and some consider any use of it an act of academic dishonesty or plagiarism.
-If your instructor lets you use ChatGPT, you should also ask them if they want you to cite it or otherwise acknowledge its use.
+If your instructor lets you use ChatGPT, you should also ask them if they want you to cite it, share your prompts, or otherwise acknowledge its use.

-The anatomy of a citation consists of bibliographic elements, which are the specific pieces of information for things such as an author's name, a title, or who published a book or article.
-Your instructor may ask you to use a particular citation style, such as APA, MLA, or Chicago.
-These styles may have different rules about things like capitalizing or ordering the bibliographic elements within a citation.
-However, the bibliographic elements you need to create a citation are the same, no matter the citation style.
+Each citation is composed from a set of bibliographic elements, which are specific categories of information for things like an author's name, a work's title, or a journal article's publisher.
+Citation styles (e.g., MLA, APA, Chicago) might look a bit different from each other or have different rules about things like ordering the bibliographic elements within a citation, but the basic bibliographic elements you need to include within a citation stay the same across citation styles.

 Common Bibliographic Elements